holukas/dataset_ch-cha_flux_product/dataset_ch-cha_flux_product/Management_Data.md

 ## Simplified variable names

 Unique events were simplified and grouped together, where appropriate.
 In addition, the parcel info was added to the variable names.
-We identified 14 events that were relevant for either parcel A or parcel B (**Table M2**).
+We identified 14 events that were relevant for either parcel A or parcel B.

 ```{table}  Simplified and grouped management variables.